-WHEREAS, per 49 CFR, this Project's APE is located within a defined Hazardous Materials (HAZMAT) location.
+WHEREAS, per 49 CFR 171, this Project's APE is located within a defined Hazardous Materials (HAZMAT) location.
 Therefore, all subsequent stipulations in this Agreement will need to follow federal regulations for work in a HAZMAT location; and

-WHEREAS, FHWA has notified the ACHP of the Project's potential to adversely affect historic properties and their proposal to develop a Project Programmatic Agreement.
+WHEREAS, FHWA has notified the Advisory Council on Historic Preservation (ACHP) of the Project's potential to adversely affect historic properties and their proposal to develop a Project Programmatic Agreement.
 The ACHP was notified of the finding on March 5, 2024, and chose not to respond, thereby declining to formally participate in the consultation at this time (36 CFR 800.5(c)(3)(i)); and